wuwendell/MinecraftManhunt/README.md

 #### Compilation

-I'm using IntelliJ to compile my classes into the jar located in the out folder.
+I'm using IntelliJ to compile my classes into the jar artifact located in the out folder.
 One day, I will include the actual javac command used to compile everything.

 #### Usage